We have been hard at work redesigning our website and adding features and resources. We have a new look and new location at: OCVETERANSMEMORIAL.COM

 Our landscape design architect, David Swanson, explained that photographs were taken of the site to capture the existing historic homestead trees and then overlaid with drawings of the proposed memorial.
 This let everyone understand better the retained beauty of the Homestead Site.
 The final concept design plan was then presently formally at the Orange County Commissioners Meeting and accepted.
 Now the project is fully in motion and the committee can formalize project development, site dedication, fundraising, and eventually ground breaking.
 The site was dedicated on Veterans Day, November 11, 2016, at 11 a.m.
 The site construction began with groundbreaking on Memorial Day 2017 and we are finalizing construction plans for Phase I – Flag Plaza dedication for Memorial Day 2018.

 Be it a dime from a child or thousands of dollars from a business, individual, trust, group, or civic organization, all donations count.
-Consider a fundraising project at a school, church, or group.
+Consider sponsoring or hosting a fundraising project at a school, church, or group.
 If you want to remember, recognize, or salute the thousands of men and women who have served their Country and Orange County, this is how you can do it.

 You can follow our progress by following our site news blog.
 Just click here or on the News Blog icon to the right.